Bachelor’s Degree Completion

 The undergraduate program at Hebrew College prepares students to become well-rounded, literate participants in the global community.
 The undergraduate general-education program aims for each student to receive an education of both depth and breadth that builds critical analysis, independent thought, self-expression and the research and writing skills necessary for advanced scholarship and research.
 Our general education requirements, completed prior to enrollment at Hebrew College, ensure adequate breadth with regard to the arts and humanities, the sciences/mathematics and the social sciences.

 Course of Study

 In order to receive their degree, students will need to have completed 60 credits in an accredited institution of higher learning other than Hebrew College.
-The specific program will be worked out with an advisor assigned to the student upon admission.
+The specific program will be worked out with an adviser assigned to the student upon admission.
 BAJS (Bachelor of Arts in Jewish Studies) and BJEd (Bachelor of Jewish Education) share the same general education and elective requirements:

 - Two courses in English